juliogomez/devops/README.md

 <h3>Make your voice HEARD!!!</h3>
 ```

 Save it and refresh your browser (ie. shift+refresh in Safari).
 Changes are not reflected... why?
-Well, because when you created the *myhero-ui* image your container is currently running, its Dockerfile copied all code **available at that point in time** from your laptop directory into the image.
+Well, because when you created the *myhero-ui* image your container is currently running, its Dockerfile copied all code **available at that point in time** from your workstation directory into the image.
 And then your container instantiated from *that* image, and obviously with *that* code.
 If we want to use our *new* code we have to rebuild our *myhero-ui* image and then instantiate a new container from that new image.

 Before creating the new *myhero-ui*, please stop the old one.
 Go to your previous terminal window (the third one you opened) and press *ctrl+c* to stop the running container.